N3uvilLetTe/N3uvilLetTe/README.md

    				   " I'm very awkward & quiet, but I'm always happy to interact/make friends with others! "
-						" I draw and do art commissions if anyone is interested ^_^ (check my straw!) " ,, W2I as I am AFK / Offtab most of the time''
+						" I draw and do art commissions if anyone is interested ^_^ (check my straw!) " ,, AFK most of the time | delayed replies to whispers ''

                                           [ .ᐟ.ᐟ I block/hide people freely .ᐟ.ᐟ ]